 Concreting in hot weather

 When concreting in hot weather, it is important to prevent early loss of water from the concrete.
-Extremes of heat, wind and low humidity in combination or separately can cause concrete cracking and quick setting.
+Extremes of heat, wind and low humidity can cause concrete cracking and quick setting.

 In these conditions it is important to take precautions with Handling, Placing, Compaction, Finishing and Curing.
-If adequate precautions are not taken during the summer months, any of the following may occur:-
+If you don't take precautions, the following may occur:

 - Placing and finishing difficulties: caused by an increased rate of hardening and shorter setting times.